Skip to Content

 AI processor — background worker

-The worker is a standalone Node.js process running the kalam-link WASM SDK.
+The worker is a standalone Node.js process running @kalamdb/consumer on top of @kalamdb/client.
+Production workers should authenticate as a service account so executeAsUser() can place the row in the producer’s partition through KalamDB’s explicit role matrix.
 It consumes with auto_ack: true (fire-and-forget) — production deployments should switch to manual ack with idempotency keys.

 Why this fits KalamDB